Common Spinal Disc Problems

 Ruptured disc

-A ruptured disc, also known as a slipped disc or herniated disc, may seem like the disc itself has moved from its position.
+A ruptured disc, also known as a slipped disk or herniated disk, may seem like the disc itself has moved from its position.
 However, that is not the case.
-Ruptured disc means that there is a crack in the outer shell of the disc, which lets the soft jelly-like material ooze out.
-When this jelly-like content comes in contact with the outer structure, it causes pain and change nerve function.
+Having a ruptured disc means that there is a crack in the disc wall (called annulus fibrosus), which lets the soft jelly-like material (called nucleus pulposus) ooze out.
+When this jelly-like content comes in contact other outer structures, it causes spinal pain and can affect nerve function.

 Degenerative Disc Disease

-Degenerative disc disease comes naturally with age when one or more disks in the vertebrae break down and cause pain.
-The pain may radiate to the legs or cause numbness.
+Degenerative disc disease comes naturally with age when one or more disks in the vertebral column break down and cause pain.
+Disc pain may radiate to the legs or cause numbness.
 The purpose of the discs between the vertebrae is to give protection by absorbing shocks and allow bending and flexing.
-With time, the discs become worn and do not protect as they used to.
+With time, the discs become worn and do not protect the spine from shocks as they used to.

 Symptoms for spinal disc problems can vary according to the location and severity of the pain.
-Most common spinal disc symptoms are:
+Most common intervertebral disk problems symptoms are:

-- Immense pain on sitting for a long time or bending.
+- Immense pain after sitting for a long time or bending the spine.

 - Discomfort with the slightest activities like sneezing or coughing.